SadineniAbhi/Minio/README.md

-# 🪣 MinIO Local Setup with Avro Integration
+# 🪣 MinIO Local Setup
 This project demonstrates a local setup of [MinIO](https://min.io/) for S3-compatible object storage using Docker Compose.
 It includes Python scripts to read and write data in Avro format.

 ## ✅ What I Did